whyme36/LeetCode/README.md

 # LeetCode

-In this repository I'm going to solve some problems published on the site: https://leetcode.com/problemset/all/
+In this repository I'm going to solve some problems published on the [site](https://leetcode.com/problemset/all/).
+Problems are classified as: easy, medium, hard.

-## 1. Two Sum
+## 1. Two Sum (Easy)
 Given an array of integers ```nums``` and an integer ```target```, return indices of the two numbers such that they add up to ```target```.

 You may assume that each input would have **exactly one solution**, and you may not use the same element twice.